Dennis Rader: 2000s developments

-By the early 2000s, the investigation of the BTK killer was considered a cold case.
-Local author Robert Beattie began writing a book about the killings, Nightmare in Wichita, after being shocked that many young people he spoke to had never heard of the BTK case.
-In January 2004, The Wichita Eagle published the story "BTK case unsolved, 30 years later" as it approached the 30th anniversary of the Otero murders; in a 2005 interview, Rader said he saw the story and was "kind of bored" so he decided to resurface as BTK and resume sending letters.
+By the early 2000s, the BTK investigation was considered a cold case.
+Local author Robert Beattie began writing a book about the killings, Nightmare in Wichita, after being shocked to learn that many young people had never heard of the murders.
+In January 2004, ahead of the thirtieth anniversary of the Otero murders, the Eagle published the story under the headline "BTK case unsolved, 30 years later"; in a 2005 interview, Rader said he saw the story and was "kind of bored", so he decided to resurface as BTK and resume sending letters.

 BTK reemerges

-On March 19, 2004, The Wichita Eagle received a letter from someone using the name "Bill Thomas Killman" claiming that he had murdered Vicki Wegerle in 1986.
-Enclosed with the message were photographs of the crime scene and a photocopy of Wegerle's driver's license, which had been stolen at the time of the crime.
+On March 19, 2004, the Eagle received a letter from someone using the pseudonym "Bill Thomas Killman", claiming that he had murdered Vicki Wegerle in 1986.
+Enclosed with the message were photographs of the crime scene and a photocopy of Wegerle's driver's license, which had been stolen at the time of the murder.
 Prior to this message, it had not been definitively established that Wegerle was killed by BTK.
 DNA collected from under her fingernails provided police with previously unknown evidence.
 They began DNA testing hundreds of men, including police officers and college professors, in an effort to find the killer.
 Altogether, more than 1,300 DNA samples were taken and later destroyed by court order.